 As in Gideon’s day (Ju 7:3-6), and Elijah’s day (I Ki 19:18), their number is relatively small.
 Not everyone in the tribes is chosen – they are chosen ‘from’ the tribes.
 Not everyone who has been sealed with the Holy Spirit (II Cor 1:22, Eph 1:13) receives the seal that keeps him from harm.
 Certainly those who fear man rather than God, who do not believe that his judgement is near, and who do not worship God as the one who created heaven and earth will not be among those sealed.
 Nor will those who do not sigh and groan at the abominations now being committed in the city (Ezek 9:4) and who are not themselves sexually pure.

-Clothed, like Gideon, with the Spirit of God, and like the apostles at Pentecost who prophesied to the Jews before their day of wrath, they will sound the trumpet (Jud 6:34, Luke 3:7, Luke 24:49, Rom 2:10).
+Like the apostles at Pentecost who prophesied to the Jews before their day of wrath, they will urge people to be saved from this crooked generation (Luke 3:7, Acts 2:40, Rom 2:9).
 The 144,000 (including 12,000 from the tribe of Judah) will prophesy to the rest of the world (including the Jewish Diaspora) at the same time as the two witnesses in Jerusalem prophesy to the Jews, for it is during the trumpets that the latter bear witness.
 After three and a half years of prophecy they will all be martyred.

-An elder provides the explanation for what John sees, for in due time they will join the elders.
-The tenses are significant: the cleansing of their souls in the blood of the Lamb occurred in the past, their emergence from the great tribulation and their service in the inner temple (naos) are present continuous, and the time when they will suffer no more is future.
-Serving is the function of a servant/slave, whether in relation to man or God.
-It is what we are called to do here on earth (Matt 4:10, Col 3:23), day and night (cf. Luke 2:37, I Tim 5:5), and spiritually this takes place in his temple (Rom 12:1, Eph 2:6, Heb 4:16); indeed, we are his temple (Eph 2:21, I Pet 2:5).
-There is no work to be done in heaven.
+An elder provides the explanation for what John sees, for in due time the multitude will join the elders.
+The tenses are significant: the cleansing of their souls in the blood occurred in the past, their emergence from the great tribulation and their service in the inner temple (naos) are present continuous, and the time when they will suffer no more is future.
+Service (latreia) refers to the active inquiring after, discernment of, and praying for the will of God as a consequence of bowing down before him (Rom 12:1).
+“You shall worship the Lord your God and him only you shall serve” (Matt 4:10).
+The New Testament singles out fasting and prayer (Luke 2:37, I Tim 5:5).
+Spiritually this takes place in the sanctuary of God in heaven (Heb 4:16, Rev 8:3f), day and night, much as sacrifices were performed in the earthly temple.